-This guide describes how to quickly install Oracle Database 10g on Linux on POWER systems.
+This guide describes how to quickly install Oracle Database 10g on IBM zSeries Based Linux systems.
 It includes information about the following:

 - 1. Reviewing Information About This Guide

 - 2. Logging In to the System as root

 - 3. Checking the Hardware Requirements

 - 4. Checking the Software Requirements

 - 5. Creating Required Operating System Groups and User

-- 6. Creating Required Directories
+- 6. Configuring Kernel Parameters

-- 7. Configuring Kernel Parameters
+- 7. Creating Required Directories

 - 8. Configuring the oracle User's Environment

 - 9. Mounting the Product Disc

 - 10. Installing Oracle Database

 - 11. Installing Products from the Oracle Database 10g Companion CD

 - 12. What to Do Next?

 - 13. Additional Information

-14. Documentation Accessibility
+- 14. Documentation Accessibility

-Reviewing Information About This Guide
+1 Reviewing Information About This Guide